JaimeMartin/micro-ROS.github.io/_docs/tutorials/basic/1_getting_started_build_system/index.md

 ros2 run micro_ros_setup build_firmware.sh
 ```

-Now every required micro-ROS package is built, so it is possible to run the demos.
+Now all required micro-ROS packages are built, so it is possible to run the demos.
 You will need three different command lines in order to run elements separately:

 ```bash
 # REMEMBER: Source workspaces on all command lines